Date: 15 September 2015. Stone-Wave Sticks.

 It all seemed like such a good

-idea... you see, I'd seen advertised Stone-Wave bowls on television
+idea... you see, I had seen advertised Stone-Wave bowls on television

 a couple of times and thought the product had potential aboard